P3 Soft Flatbread

 Separate the eggs and add cream cheese to the yolks and mix with electric mixer.

-In a separate bowl, beat egg whites to stiff peaks.
+In a separate bowl, add cream of tartar to egg whites and beat to stiff peaks.

 Fold the egg yolk mixture into the white mixture, being careful not to break down the whites but still mixing well.
 Spoon mixture onto greased cookie sheet, making six mounds.